United States home front during World War II: Prewar background

+Wartime events

 Despite conspiracy theories saying FDR would cancel the 1942 elections, they went ahead as they previously had prior to the war.
 Among the 80 million men and women eligible to vote, only 28 million did so.
 The election would not go well for FDR and his party as they lost 7 seats in the Senate and 47 in the House of Representatives; with a Conservative coalition of Republicans and Southern Democrats taking control of both houses on domestic issues.
 Reducing the draft age to 18, regulations & restrictions from the war along with rationing and a drift away from the New Deal are credited with hurting the Democrats that year.

-In the 1944 election, Roosevelt defeated Tom Dewey in a race that attracted little attention.
+In the 1944 presidential election, Roosevelt would end up defeating Thomas Dewey who came from the conservative wing of the Republican Party in a close election.
+Several Republicans would run for the presidential nomination which were: Wendell Willkie, New York Governor Thomas E. Dewey and Ohio Governor John W. Bricker.
+Dewey would win the nomination selecting Bricker as his running mate.
+Willkie would mobilize liberal Republicans while Dewey and Bricker attracted Republicans from the conservative bloc of the party.
+Campaigning would carry out during the 1944 presidential election just like in previous ones.

 Voting

 During World War II, traditional means of voting were unavailable to soldiers drafted into the military along with women serving in auxiliary corps or volunteer organizations like the Red Cross; so instead those working/serving away from home had to cast absentee ballots if they chose to vote.
 Many states during the war did not have absentee voting laws and those that did, did not take into account the circumstance generated by the war.
 To solve this issue with absentee voting, US Congress would pass the 1942 and later 1944 Soldier Voting Acts.

-The Soldier Voting Act of 1942 would be enacted on September 16, 1942 allowing for men and women serving the country to cast an absentee ballot if they still lived in the United States.
+The Soldier Voting Act of 1942 would be enacted on September 16, 1942, allowing for men and women serving the country to cast an absentee ballot if they still lived in the United States.
 It would disregard any state voting registration requirement and prohibited the use of poll taxes for those covered by the act.
 However, turnout was low in the 1942 elections and of the 4 million men serving in the military along with "tens of thousands of women" 28,000 absentee ballots were cast making this a less than 1% turnout rate for those in the armed forces.
 Also because of the timing of the act, states did not have much time to prepare ballots.
 The Soldier Voting Act of 1944 would pass in April 1944.
 As part of the act a federal ballot was created that allowed for states that did not have adequate voting mechanisms and the act encouraged states to amend absentee voting laws.
-The 1944 elections did see a significantly increase in the amount of absentee ballots cast by soldiers with an estimated 3.4 million absentee votes being cast or about 25% of those in the armed forces casting an absentee ballot.
+The 1944 elections did see a significant increase in the number of absentee ballots cast by soldiers with an estimated 3.4 million absentee votes being cast or about 25% of those in the armed forces casting an absentee ballot.